rafaelcalcada/rvx/CONTRIBUTING.md

   Here's a few tips for a good pull request:

     - Make small commits and give them a descriptive message.
 Avoid making a big commit that changes a lot of files.

+      Sometimes changing a lot of files is unavoidable.
+If so, make sure that all the changes are related.

     - Send one pull request for each improvement, new feature or bug fix.